dsnet/golib/README.md

 * bufpipe: A hybrid between a byte buffer and a pipe.
 In many ways, it operates in a similar fashion as io.Pipe.
 * errs: Helpful functions for dealing with errors.
+* ioutil: Collection of io related functionality similar to what is found in package io and package bytes.